Batman: Mask of the Phantasm: Themes

 Paul Dini intended each of the flashbacks into Batman's love life to "have a tendency to get worse, when you hope things will get better."
 Bruce's relationship with Andrea, which at first shows promise, eventually turns into turmoil.
 At first, Bruce and Andrea are set for marriage, but then Bruce is given a farewell note from Andrea cutting off their relationship.
 This seals Bruce's decision to become Batman after he had previously forsaken it to settle down with her.
 Richard Corliss of Time felt this scene paralleled Andrea's decision to avenge her own parents and reject love when she finds her own father murdered.
 Both events transform the two people (Bruce becomes Batman, Andrea becomes the Phantasm).
 One scene depicts Bruce Wayne at his parents' tombstone saying, "I didn't count on being happy."
 According to Reaves, this scene was to be a pivotal moment in Bruce's tragic life, as he denies himself the opportunity to live a normal life.
 Reaves also stated: "When Bruce puts on the mask for the first time, [after Andrea breaks their engagement], and Alfred says 'My God!' he's reacting in horror, because he's watching this man he's helped raise from childhood, this man who has let the desire for vengeance and retribution consume his life, at last embrace the unspeakable."

 Music

 The soundtrack was composed by Shirley Walker, the main composer for The Animated Series.
 Walker cited the score as a favorite among her own compositions.
 In an interview with Cinemusic.com, Walker explained that the "Latin" lyrics used in the main title were actually names of key Warner Bros. staff read backwards.
 The song "I Never Even Told You" was written by Siedah Garrett and Glen Ballard, and performed by Tia Carrere.
-Hans Zimmer, who would later compose the score for Christopher Nolan's The Dark Knight Trilogy, played the synthesizer on the score.
+Hans Zimmer, who would later compose the score for Christopher Nolan's The Dark Knight Trilogy and Batman v Superman: Dawn of Justice, played the synthesizer on the score.

 The score was originally released on December 14, 1993, by Reprise Records.
 On March 24, 2009, La-La Land Records released a limited expanded edition.
 The release includes all tracks found on the original release with some tracks expanded.
 It also features almost 30 minutes of previously unreleased material.